jordan4ibanez/fast_pack/README.md

 This is written to be modular.
 For example:
 - You can only import the packer and config to turn it into a command line texture folder packer saver if you really want.
 - You could just import the packer and pack a font with trim so it looks nice.
-- You could just import the rects for some reason and work with those if you want I guess

-On my current todo list of the master branch for 2.0.0:

-1. Generics.
-It would be fantastic to use this to store character maps in multiple languages!
-Or maybe you want to order your items by objects, or numbers.
-Generics are important.

 This is the texture atlas that the code below saved: